joshhornby/joshhornby.github.io/_posts/2026-02-17-scope-creep-and-how-to-fight-it.md

 Get sign-off on boundaries.
 Make sure everyone with influence agrees on the scope before work begins.
 When additions arise, you can point back to the agreement.

 Size the work with buffers.
 Things take longer than estimated.
 If you estimate two weeks and commit to two weeks, any addition blows the timeline.
 Build in slack so small adjustments don't become crises.
-[Good estimation](/estimation-pragmatism) isn't about perfect numbers; it's about reducing surprise.
+[Good estimation](/estimation-pragmatism) is about reducing surprises, not hitting perfect numbers.

 Separate must-have from nice-to-have.
 Prioritise hard upfront.
 When pressure mounts, you know what can be cut.

-## Having the Conversation
+## Having the conversation

 Once creep starts, you need to address it directly.
 Hoping it stops on its own doesn't work.